w3c/web-locks/proto-spec.md

 #### `LockManager.prototype.acquire(scope, options, callback)`

 1. If _options_ was not passed, let _options_ be a new _LockOptions_ dictionary with default members.
-1. Let _origin_ be the origin of the global scope.
+1. Let _origin_ be context object’s relevant settings object’s origin.
 1. If _origin_ is an opaque origin, return a Promise rejected with a "`SecurityError`" DOMException and abort these steps.
 1. Let _scope_ be the set of unique DOMStrings in `scope` if a sequence was passed, otherwise a set containing just the string passed as `scope`
 1. If _scope_ is empty, return a new Promise rejected with `TypeError`